 Because they are all hand made and hand tuned, the production capacity is limited and waiting lists are long, sometimes up to 12 months.
 The online trade is fraught with scammers offering tantalising bargains and homemade pans that are a great first effort, but lack harmonic resonance instilled by the seasoned hand of a tempered master.
 It appears to be an alchemists trade, with a knowledge of some elemental magic a prerequisite for success.

-There are more than thirty independent makers currently making handpans around the world.
+There are now more than 80 independent makers currently making handpans around the world.
 Below are the ones that I have personally dealt with.

 TerraTonz, based in the US make really nice instruments with a lot of tonal warmth, resonance and sustain.
 They generally carry a small range of their signature tunings in case of damage during transport and if they are not needed they can be purchased immediately with the addition of a fair markup.